This article details everything you need to know about Minecraft: Java Edition usernames vs gamertags.

 Can I change my username?

-Users who have a Mojang account or a Microsoft account can change their username for free at www.minecraft.net/en-us/profile.
-Click Change next to your profile name.
+Users who have a Microsoft account can change their username for free at www.minecraft.net/en-us/profile.
+Navigate to My Games and select the Minecraft: Java Edition dropdown box.

-If you have an older account and you sign in with your username, you need to migrate to a Mojang account before you can change your username.
-Minecraft support is unable to assist with changing usernames as system is set up to be self-service.
+If you have an older account and sign in with your username, you need to migrate to a Mojang account before changing your username.
+Minecraft support is unable to assist with changing usernames as the system is set up to be self-service.

 How often can I change my username?